ringtailsoftware/lyuba/README.md

 On finding a status matching the given tag `ok`=`true` and `content` contains the status string (including HTML tags)

-## Use without embedding password into firmware

-For security reasons you might not want to embed a Mastodon password into your code.
-Lyuba can also work directly with an access token that you create from the web interface.

-In your Mastodon instance web site, go to "Preferences" -> "Development" -> "New application".
-Give the application a name, everything else is optional.
-Click "Submit", then click on your new application in the list.
-Read off the "Your access token" and note it down.

-The access token can be used with Lyuba by adding "Bearer " to the beginning and passing it to `lyuba_toot()`.
-For example, if your access token is "abc123", then you can toot with:

-    lyuba_init();
-    lyuba_toot("Bearer abc123", "Hello world", NULL);

 ## Notes

  - Lyuba should be considered insecure.
-No certificate checks are performed and your Mastodon password is baked into your firmware
+Your Mastodon password is baked into your firmware unless token authentication is used
  - Lyuba is not thread safe, it expects to be used in an asynchronous manner by a single task

 ## License

-Lyuba is MIT licensed.
+Lyuba is MIT licensed

-See other source files for their respective licenses
+cJSON Copyright (c) 2009-2017 Dave Gamble and cJSON contributors